atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 2 Sydney Brenner/README.md

    **Discussion points:**
    - Authors validated CaMKIV due to its biological relevance, but this may limit the broader understanding of immune responses.
 A systems-level approach, integrating multi-omics and pathway analysis, provides a more comprehensive view.
-   - Tools like GSEA or Random Forest can uncover more complex interactions between multiple genes and pathways.
+   - Tools like GSEA or Network analysis can uncover more complex interactions between multiple genes and pathways.

    **Tools and Approaches 🔧:**
    - *Reactome* (Pathway database): [Access Reactome](https://reactome.org/)